-Negative anomalies (green shading) indicate favorable conditions for precipitation Robust MJO activity was observed throughout the Boreal Winter and Spring months in the upper-level wind field, despite the background La Niña state.
+Negative anomalies (green shading) indicate favorable conditions for precipitation Robust MJO activity was observed throughout the cold season despite the background La Niña state.
 Stationary upper-level divergence over the Maritime Continent associated with the base state began to wane by April.

 The enhanced phase of the MJO weakened east of the Date Line during June.
 Eastward propagation of broad suppressed convection continued into early July.
 The upper-level footprint of the MJO re-emerged during mid-July, with a broad divergent signal propagating from the Maritime Continent to the central Pacific.
-More recently, a somewhat stationary pattern of enhanced (suppressed) convection over the eastcentral Pacific (Indian Ocean) has emerged.
-Influence from Rossby wave activity, including strong tropical cyclones, may be contributing to this slowdown.
+More recently, a somewhat stationary pattern of enhanced (suppressed) convection over the east-central Pacific (Indian Ocean) has emerged.
+Influence from Rossby wave activity, including strong tropical cyclones, may be contributing to this slowdown, as is the gradual transition to El Niño.